LPFraile/Sensorflare-SparkCore/README.md

 SensorFlare::DigitalOut outputPin3(D2);
 SensorFlare::DigitalOut outputPin4(D3);
 ```
-Call the begin() method on the setup() functions for every object of the classes "DigitalOut" to be wired up correct and available the remote control fuctionality.
+Call the begin() method on the setup() functions for every object of the class "DigitalOut" to be wired up correct and available the remote control fuctionality.
 ```cpp
 void setup() {
     ...